Demerol Uses, Side Effects, and Risk of Addiction

 QT prolongation is the heart condition most often seen in those taking Demerol, which, if left untreated, could lead to death.
 Although heart problems have been seen in those without underlying heart disease, QT prolongation occurs most often in people with pre-existing heart conditions.

-If you or a loved one are considering Demerol or are currently taking Demerol, please be certain that your medical professional is aware of any possible underlying heart conditions that you may have.
+If you or a loved one is considering Demerol or is currently taking Demerol, please be certain that your medical professional is aware of any possible underlying heart conditions that you may have.
 Several other pain management options are available to take safely with a heart condition.8

 Kidney Failure